Glass clearomisers may be your thing if you want to avoid plastic. (You may also want to look for e-juice in glass bottles.)

 With all that said, someone who values throat hit above everything else might find the experience with a bottom coil clearomizer somewhat disappointing.
 However, you should at least give it a try because of all the benefits listed.

-Kanger Protank 1 and 2, the latter being more advanced version differ in shape.
-Protank 2 can be taken apart completely and all its parts are replaceable, whereas in No1 you could only unscrew the bottom to refill and change the coil head.
+Kanger Protank 2 can be taken apart completely and all its parts are replaceable, whereas in previous version you could only unscrew the bottom to refill and change the coil head.
 Your clumsy reviewer has had both of them roll off her desk and table hitting the floor hard several times.
 Nothing happened, so this is a huge plus in my book.

 I haven't tried Kanger Protank Mini, but my guess is that isn't much different from Mini Davide.
 Generally, I found only minor differences between these two brands of clearomizers.
-Find them at Apollo (US, UK) by clicking the banners below that summarize their main features.
+Find them at Apollo by clicking the banner below that summarizes their main features.

 Anyvape Davide Mini Glassomizer is the one I'm using with my Apollo eGo VV and you must admit it looks really good.
 It has a nice output of vapor, decent throat hit.
 Besides its mouthpiece is probably the best one I've come across – shaped to fit your mouth, top to bottom.
 Try and you'll see what I'm talking about.

 The only thing I didn't like about this Mini was the filling procedure – its three holes require either pointed top bottle or syringe.

 Beside Mini, there's Davide Standard in the same size as Kanger Protank.
 These Clearos resemble each other, only Davide has more rounded design.
 In UK and US, you can buy them at Apollo.